kupehtci/DOCUMENTATION/DOTNET/DOTNET - Authenticate to Azure Artifacts.md

 dotnet restore --interactive --configfile ./nuget.config
 ```

-With `dotnet restore --interactive` it should print in the console a login webpage to login with your azure devops credentials.
+With `dotnet restore --interactive` it should print in the console a login webpage to login with your [[Azure DevOps|azure devops]] credentials.

 ```bash
 # Compile the project